Serving the people of the Cheyenne River Sioux Tribe (Lakota Nation) in South Dakota for nearly a century and a half.

 Feeding program

-The Y served more than 18,000 nutritious meals to children and families on the Reservation this past summer.
+The Y serves more than 18,000 nutritious meals to children and families on the Reservation during the summer months.
 The Y partners with Meals on Wheels to provide meals to elders in Dupree and other communities.

 Global Indiginous Youth Conference